10/26/2022

 Analyst, Bank of America

-Hi, thanks for taking my question.
-My first question is on Farnell.
-I was wondering, how did the e-commerce sales impact revenues this quarter?
-And then if you can touch on the margin performance, I mean, you had pretty strong margins, even this quarter, 12% plus, but last quarter was very strong at 14.
-So just the sequential margin decline, how much would you say was the effects?
-How much was volume?
-Is there any color on that sequential trend?
-And how should we think about Farnell margins for the third quarter?
+Hi.
+Thanks for taking my question.
+My first question is on Parnell. uh was wondering you know how did the e-commerce sales impact uh you know revenues this quarter and then if you can touch on the margin performance i mean you had pretty strong margins even this quarter 12 percent plus but last quarter was very strong at 14. so just the sequential margin decline how much would you say was fx how much was volume just any color on that sequential trend and how should we think about carnell margins for the third quarter yeah so i'll go first and turn over to ken thanks group blue um

 speaker